Construction of interlaced scrambled polynomial lattice rules of arbitrary high order: Background, notation and results

 where we set $b^{2\min(\alpha,d)\lfloor \log_b 0\rfloor}=0$.
 In particular, for product weights $\gamma_v=\prod_{j\in v}\gamma_j$, we have

 Thus $B_{\alpha, d, \bsgamma}(\bsq, p)$ can be used as a quality criterion for searching for good generating vectors.
 In the following we introduce the CBC algorithm.

-The CBC construction algorithm was first introduced by Korobov \cite{K59}, and reinvented later by Sloan and Reztsov \cite{SR02}, to construct a generating vector of lattice rules.
+The CBC construction algorithm was first introduced by Korobov \cite{K59}, and independently reinvented later by Sloan and Reztsov \cite{SR02}, to construct a generating vector of lattice rules.
 The same approach can be applied to polynomial lattice rules.
-In the following, we restrict $q_j$, $1 \le j \le ds$, to non-zero polynomials over $\FF_b$ with its degree less than $m$, where $m=\deg(p)$.
+In the following, we choose an irreducible polynomial $p$ such that $\deg(p)=m$, and restrict $q_j$, $1 \le j \le ds$, to non-zero polynomials over $\FF_b$ such that its degree is less than $m$.
 Without loss of generality we can set $q_1=1$.
 We denote by $R_{b,m}$ the set of all non-zero polynomials over $\FF_b$ with degree less than $m$, i.e.,

 We note that $|R_{b,m}|=b^m-1$.
 Further, we write $\bsq_{\tau}=(q_1,\ldots, q_{\tau})$ for $1\le \tau\le ds$.
 The idea is now to search for the polynomials $q_j \in R_{b,m}$ component-by-component.
 To do so, we need to define $B_{\alpha, d, \bsgamma}(\bsq_\tau, p)$ for arbitrary $1 \le \tau \le ds$.
 This is done in the following way.
 Let $1 \le \tau \le ds$ and $\beta = \lceil \tau/d \rceil$.
 Then